Overview

 After breakfast at hotel, you visit Artisan d'Angkor, a complete site of the arts and crafts school will take you through the various training and production workshops.
 Discover the traditional techniques used for wood sculpting, stone carving, lacquer work, polychrome and stone patina work, with the explanations of a dedicated guide.

-Continue to visit Angkor Silk Farm center of Puok where you will discover the various stages involved in Silk production, from mulberry tree orchards to silkworm breeding, the spinning mill and the weaving process.
+Would you like to visit Angkor Silk Farm centre of Puok? where you will discover the various stages involved in Silk production, from mulberry tree (no extra charge).

 Lunch is on own account.